ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.alexa2/README.md

 ## Troubleshooting

 ### Problem with Cookie determination with SMS based 2FA flow
-If you still use the SMS/E-Mail based 2FA flow then this might not work.
+If you still use the SMS/E-Mail based 2FA flow, then this might not work.
 Please update the 2FA/OTP method in the amazon settings to the current process!
 Not working could also mean that a Error 404/Page not found is shown.
 ALso then check and upgrade OTP settings!

-### The Alexa App opens when I try to login
+### The Alexa App opens when I try to log in
-If you open the Proxy URL from a mobile device where also the Alexa App is installed on it might be that it do not work because Amazon might open the Alexa App.
+If you open the Proxy URL from a mobile device where also the Alexa App is installed on, it might be that it does not work because Amazon might open the Alexa App.
 So please use a device or PC where the Alexa App is not installed!

 ### I get a page shown with a QR code telling me to scan it
-If you see a page that tells you that "alexa.amazon.xx is deprecated" and you should use the alexa app and with a QR code on it when you enter the Proxy URL" then this means that you call the proxy URL ith a different IP/Domainname then you entered in the "proxy own IP" settings or you adjusted the IP shown in the Adapter configuration.
+If you see a page that tells you that "alexa.amazon.xx is deprecated" and you should use the alexa app and with a QR code on it when you enter the Proxy URL" then this means that you call the proxy URL ith a different IP/Domainname then you entered in the "proxy own IP" settings, or you adjusted the IP shown in the Adapter configuration.

 The "own IP" setting **needs to** match the IP/Domainname you use to call the proxy URL!

 ### Problems with Cookie determination via E-Mail/Password
 Sometimes Amazon has weired checks in place when they detect unexpected traffic on Login.
-This can result in the problem that a captcha needs to be answered in order to login.
+This can result in the problem that a captcha needs to be answered in order to log in.
-Mostly this captcha needs to be answered once and after this the login works without Captcha.
+Mostly, this captcha needs to be answered once and after this, the login works without Captcha.

-When you need to answer such a captcha then try to do the following:
+When you need to answer such a captcha, then try to do the following:
-* Use a common Browser (e.g. Chrome)
+* Use a common Browser (e.g., Chrome)
 * disable Javascript!
 * clear all cookies that may exist for Amazon or use Private/Incognito mode of the browser
 * call https://alexa.amazon.de
 * you should get a login form (normally displayed for older mobile browsers)
 * login there with your Amazon credentials where the Echo/Alexa is registered in
-* you may need to login twice or solve a Captcha
+* you may need to log in twice or solve a Captcha
-* At the end you should see "https://alexa.amazon.de/spa/index.html" as URL but without any real content (because JS is still disabled), BUT THIS IS COMPLETELY OK!!!!
+* In the end, you should see "https://alexa.amazon.de/spa/index.html" as URL but without any real content (because JS is still disabled), BUT THIS IS COMPLETELY OK!!!!
 * now try to get cookie again
-* if it still not works do it again and check the User-Agent and accept-Language from your browser and use those in adapter on next try
+* if it still not works, do it again and check the User-Agent and accept-Language from your browser and use those in adapter on next try

-Additionally the Accept-Language-Header (defaults to "de-DE") needs to match with your language/the browser language/the language of the amazon page you login.
+Additionally, the Accept-Language-Header (default to "de-DE") needs to match with your language/the browser language/the language of the amazon page you log in.

 You can also try to play around with the User-Agent and use one which more matches to the system type you use.
 As example using "Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/51.0.2704.103 Safari/537.36" as User-Agent was reported as working better when ioBroker runs on a linux system.